Bobliuuu/RAIdology/README.md

 Also see:

-LLaVa - Training info and scripts for hosted (LLaVa-MED) LLM PAPERS.md - Papers used in this project frontend - Frontend interface for this project (deployed on Voiceflow and Next.JS) backend - Backend interface, deployed on Heroku, with Postman and ReDoc
+LLaVa - Training info and scripts for hosted (LLaVa-MED) LLM <br />
+PAPERS.md - Papers used in this project <br />
+frontend - Frontend interface for this project (deployed on Voiceflow and Next.JS) <br />
+backend - Backend interface, deployed on Heroku, with Postman and ReDoc

 ## Inspiration